-When you get injured on the job in your maritime industry, you have rights.
-You have a right to compensation to cover associated costs, and you have a right to sue your employer if you are being denied that compensation.
+When you get injured on the job in your maritime industry, you have a right to compensation and to sue your employer if you are denied that compensation.
 The maritime laws are there to protect you and the people who depend on you, but it can be complicated.
-There are time limits on when you can file a claim or start a lawsuit.
+There is a time limit on when you can file a claim or start a lawsuit, known as the statute of limitations.

 Get Matched with a Leading Maritime Attorney in Your Area